GreenEllipsis/SlicTruder/README.md

 # SlicTruder
 G-code generator for the Recreator 3D

-There is no user interface nor command line interface (contributor welcome!), so just tweak the parameters and run the script.
+There is no user interface nor command line interface (contributors welcome!), so just tweak the parameters and run the script.

 Developed in PyCharm IDE, by habit.